maxvons/astro-blog-starter/README.md

 | `bun run format`          | Format all files using Prettier                  |
 | `bun run format-check`    | Check the formatting of all files using Prettier |

+## Deploying your blog

+TODO: Explain how to deploy the blog

 ## Misc

 ### Removing formatting dependencies